fumankaitori/neologd2juman/README.md

 $ bash neologd2juman.sh INPUT
 ```

-If you run above script, you can obtain 4 or more files below:
+If you run above script, you can obtain 4 or more files in the running directory.

 - INPUT.dic
 - INPUT.int